Proctological symptoms: From haemorrhoids to anal fissures

 Unwanted hairiness

-Coccyx fistulas are often caused by ingrown hair or hair that falls off the body and is massaged in by the movements of the buttocks.
-A preventive measure to prevent the disease from developing in the first place is permanent hair removal from the buttocks with a diode laser.
+Coccyx fistulas are often caused by ingrown hairs or hairs that fall off the body and are massaged in by the movements of the buttocks.
+A preventative measure to prevent the condition from developing in the first place is permanent hair removal in the buttock area using the diode hair removal system.